A Review of Neuroscience-Based Assessment Tools

 Preference: People have different subconscious perceptions of the world, unique thinking habits, different ways of processing, reasoning, and responding.
 These are reinforced as synaptic pathways in the brain and create patterns.
 These tools emphasize the brain's plasticity and identify which practices people prefer to reinforce.
 The focus is not on set personality traits.

 Root causes: These assessment tools highlight the root causes of people's preferences.
 They very accurately show causality, pinpointing why certain preferences were adopted by an individual or team in the first place.
-This is extremely important in the context of change, because, deeper imbalances can block people.
-For people to adopt change into practice we need to ensure other related deeper abilities are not missing, or if they are, know which skills people need to develop greater mastery of so they can achieve desired outcomes.
+This is extremely important in the context of change, because, it clarifies what blocks people.
+For people to adopt change into practice we need to truly understand the uniqueness of complexity of each individual, team, and organization.

 Prescriptive: While most assessment tools in the market are descriptive, these assessments identify what we currently reinforce and what we need to reinforce more or less of - making them the only change-related assessment tools I know that validate the prescription (What can we do about it?), not just the description (What do we have here?).

-Situational: People are not as one dimensional as assessments can sometimes draw them to be.
-These three assessments provide clarity about the complexity of individual and teams.
+Situational: People are not as one dimensional as assessments can sometimes draw them out to be.
+These three assessments provide clarity about the complexity of individuals and teams.
 They present a nuanced picture of how people would respond in different situations.

 High validity and reliability: All three assessments use very high standards of internal reliability and have extremely high validity which makes them accurate, nuanced, and specific.

 Self-reporting bias: Axiology-based assessments and Solution assessments are free of self-reporting bias.
 This means that the degree to which people believe they are "good/bad" at something, their perceptions of themselves, and any attempt to "fool" the tool won't influence the accuracy of the report.
 This is particularly valuable in the context of difficult change when there is low trust at the onset or when people are not sufficiently introspective or "objective" about who they are or what they are good at.
-While PRISM assessments address this to some degree in the design of the assessment (how questions are asked) and by looking comparing three layers of perception (see next bullet), they are still somewhat vulnerable to self-reporting biases.
+PRISM assessments are more vulnerable to self-reporting biases.

 Preferences between feeling, thinking, and doing: Axiology-based assessments address the nuanced way in which people respond to the world by distinguishing between three dimensions: 1) Intrinsic (feeling) - emotional and interpersonal.
 2) Extrinsic (doing) - focuses on the practical, concrete, real-world side of things.
 3) Systemic (thinking) - focuses on how we process information, organize our thoughts, solve problems, as well as follow rules and structures.
 PRISM assessments and Solution assessments do not outline the dynamic between intrinsic, extrinsic, and systemic dimensions of thought , although these can be inferred to a much lesser degree from their reports.